Tourism in Oman: Visa

 Visitors to Oman must obtain a visa prior to travel unless they come from one of the visa exempt countries.
 Citizens of member nations of the Gulf Cooperation Council may travel to Oman without visa limits.
-Nationals of 69 other countries can apply for visa online which are valid for a period of 30 days.
+Nationals of 69 other countries can apply for visas online which are valid for a period of 30 days.
 All visitors must hold a passport valid for 6 months.